hzeller/rpi-rgb-led-matrix/README.md

 `--led-pwm-lsb-nanoseconds`).
 The disadvantage could be slightly lower brightness, in particular for longer chains, and higher CPU use.
-CPU use is not of concern for Rasbperry Pi 2 or 3 (as we run on a dedicated core anyway) but proably for Raspberry Pi 1 or Pi Zero.
+CPU use is not of concern for Raspberry Pi 2 or 3 (as we run on a dedicated core anyway) but probably for Raspberry Pi 1 or Pi Zero.
 Default: no dithering; if you have a Pi 3 and struggle with low frame-rate due to high multiplexing panels (1:16 or 1:32) or long chains, it might be worthwhile to try.